 Stress hormones can affect your protein intake, which in turn affects both physical and emotional stress.
 Because blood sugar balance and anxiety are linked, an increase in anxiety might spur those sugary food cravings and keep you from eating fibrous and protein-rich food sources.

 It's been shown in studies that adequate protein is needed for weight loss to balance blood sugars and prevent muscle breakdown.
 That said, people on restricted diets tend to skimp on protein: "What happens, often with women, is that their appetite is regulated and they don't have organic hunger," says Miller.
 "So they undereat—and they undereat protein pretty dramatically."

 Those with digestive issues or low stomach acid

-Many people have an imbalance in their gut and don’t digest proteins efficiently, which can lead to lowered immunity, weight gain, and protein deficiency.
+Many people who have an imbalance in their gut might not digest proteins efficiently, which can lead to lowered immunity, weight gain, and protein deficiency.
 To digest protein you must have adequate stomach acid (hydrochloric acid or HCL).

 What can you do if you think you're lacking in protein?